nshkrdotcom/mabeam/docs/code-standards/otp-testing-standards.md

 3. **Monitor Everything**: Use proper process monitoring
 4. **Test Real Scenarios**: Test how the system actually behaves
 5. **Stay Deterministic**: Tests should never be flaky
-6. **Educational First**: Tests should teach OTP concepts
+6. **Documentation First**: Tests should demonstrate OTP concepts

-Following these standards ensures reliable, maintainable tests that demonstrate proper OTP patterns and serve as educational examples.
+Following these standards ensures reliable, maintainable tests that demonstrate proper OTP patterns and serve as reference examples.